healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 project is organised.
 This can include raw DICOM, non-raw DICOM and non-DICOM data (e.g., converted DICOM, segmentations, derived data).
 The structure description defines how the files are organised and what they contain.
-This allows users to access data in a structured through an API to be used with tooling like [xnatpy](https://xnat.rtfd.io).
+This allows users to access data in a structured way through an API to be used with tooling like [xnatpy](https://xnat.rtfd.io).

 ## Motivation